+Review by Erik Magni

+a duo that has been based

-They established themselves in 2001 with their self-produced debut album 'Orit'.
-Their breakthrough came three years later with the acclaimed set 'Songs of Life', a set followed by 'Rock Firm' in 2008.
+in 2001 with their self-produced debut album 'Orit'.
+'Meditation' re-uses some of or Madison Square Garden.
+Their breakthrough came three the riddims used for previyears later with the acclaimed ous Tippy I productions, and set 'Songs of Life', a set fol- if you're familiar with Jahdan lowed by 'Rock Firm' in 2008.
+Blakkamoore's 'Babylon Nightbel I Grade, a label known

+tween the Nazarenes and Tip-